flujoo/erify/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Check arguments, and generate readable error messages.
+Check arguments and generate readable error messages.

 ## Motivation

 When creating functions for other people to use, you always need to

 1.  check if the arguments passed by users are valid, and if not,
-2.  generate informative and good-formatted error messages in a consistent style.
+2.  generate informative and well-formatted error messages in a consistent style.

 erify serves the exact purpose.